virt-sysprep - Reset, unconfigure or customize a virtual machine so clones can be made

 You do not need to run virt-sysprep as root.
 In fact we'd generally recommend that you don't.
 The time you might want to run it as root is when you need root in order to access the disk image, but even in this case it would be better to change the permissions on the disk image to be writable as the non-root user running virt-sysprep.

 "Sysprep" stands for "system preparation" tool.
 The name comes from the Microsoft program sysprep.exe which is used to unconfigure Windows machines in preparation for cloning them.
-Having said that, virt-sysprep does not currently work on Microsoft Windows guests.
-We plan to support Windows sysprepping in a future version, and we already have code to do it.
+(Virt-sysprep does not work on Microsoft Windows guests.)

 Display brief help.